-The last century of rapid global development has led to perhaps the defining challenge of the 21st century; how interconnected can our global society become before human nature intervenes?
+The last century of rapid global development has led to the defining social challenge of the 21st century; modernizing the widespread notion of national identity to transcend culture and ethnicity.

 Perhaps ironically, today’s world of migration, interdependence, multiculturalism, and free trade has only stoked the flames of fervent national devotion.
 Nationalistic citizens from across the Western world, with their innate tendency of mentally categorizing our complex society and embracing their perceived place in it, have become terrified of the growing challenges to their understanding of belonging and nationality.
 Once easily given to us by whichever government we were born into, national identity is now less easily defined in a time where the free market has replaced sovereign governments as the primary driver of our society.
 Thus, it is now in the hands of the people (and the leaders who represent them) to choose what role the State and national identity will play in the globalized 21st century — and there has been little consensus.